Tesla Model X: History

 In an engineering refresh in May 2019, range was increased to 325 mi and smart air suspension was added.

 In February 2020 Tesla increased the range of the Model X to 351 mi of range.

 In October 2020 Tesla increased the range of the Long Range Plus to 371 mi, and the Performance increased to 341 mi.

 In September 2023, Tesla heavily discounted the price of a base Long Range Model X In the United States to US$79,990, allowing it to fall under the US$80,000 MSRP cap for a federal tax rebate under Inflation Reduction Act.

+In January 2026, Tesla announced that the Model X would be discontinued and its production line would be repurposed to manufacture Optimus robots.
+A final run of 100 units dubbed the "Signature Edition" was offered by invite-only for purchase to customers.
+In 2026, the Tesla Model X is the fastest selling used car in the US.